peterfairfield/anaxis/l/kess_island.md

 There is a beautiful glass mosaic that should not be easy to find, it is a portrait of Ava Gavin, though Fred insists that it’s made up, well before the picture Char drew him, where it shows her fighting a wolf.
 It is a heart achingly beautiful Elven Maiden, she is distressed, and in great danger, or whatever is going on with her at some time (her library is under attack, she is having a bad hair day, etc).
 They should quickly figure out that the lighthouse used to be a library, but a lot of the collection has been sold off.
 Deverre’s grandfather bought the ships that enabled them to build their trade, but he has been pushed out of the transport business and now specializes in Glass.
 What now replaces it is a glassworks where they do demonstrations.

 Things can go several ways either they can meet with Fred or with Siobane, or Hatchaxel, depending.
-If it is Siobane they will meet her at a street washing fountian, cleaning up bloodly clothes.
+If it is they will meet her at a street washing fountian, cleaning up bloodly clothes.
 If they intend to go into the city, they will need clothes and they might notice that these are the clothes that Deverre gives them to wear.
 If asked, she says that the blood is pomegranate juice from a recent juicing and rendering to make gullack, or pomegranate wine.
 She might ask them to gather firewood for a fire to help get the stains out.
 Skill challege, or ignore the old lady.

 Events can go:
 > Arrive and meet Char, meet something nasty on the island.